-The East Coast Greenway vision is for a long-distance, urban, shared-use trail system linking 25 major cities along the eastern seaboard between Calais, Maine and Key West, Florida.
+The East Coast Greenway vision is for a long-distance, urban, shared-use trail system linking 25 major cities along the Eastern Seaboard between Calais, Maine, and Key West, Florida.
 It will serve non-motorized users of all abilities and ages.
-A 3,000-mile long spine route will be accompanied by 2,000 miles of alternate routes that link in key cities, towns, and areas of natural beauty.
-This green travel corridor will provide cyclists, walkers, and other muscle-powered modes of transportation with a low-impact way to explore the eastern seaboard.
+A 2,900-mile long spine route will be accompanied by 2,000 miles of complementary routes that link in key cities, towns, and areas of natural beauty.
+This green travel corridor will provide cyclists, runners, walkers, and other active-transportation users with a low-impact way to explore the Eastern Seaboard.

-Our vision is for a continuous firm-surfaced route, mostly paved, but some of it on packed stone dust tread, all of it suitable for walkers, wheel chairs, and road bicycles.
+Our vision is for a route with a trail surface that is continuous, firm, and mostly paved, with areas of packed stone dust.
+All of it will be suitable for walkers, wheelchairs, and road bicycles.
 In the future, a continuous route serving equestrians and in-line skaters is envisioned, as well.
-Some sections of the Greenway already accomodate those users.
+Some sections of the ECG already accommodate those users.

-Our route has also been chosen to provide the traveler with an ever-changing, interesting, and scenic landscape (urban, suburban, small town, industrial, rural) and to provide access to public transportation and other points of interest like downtowns, public parks, and nature preserves.
-It links with a host of other greenways, trails, and on-road bicycle routes within the region, providing the north-south spine artery for a vast east coast network of bicycle and pedestrian routes.
-The ECG functions much like I-95 does within the system of east coast roadways.
+Our route has also been chosen to provide the traveler with an ever-changing, interesting, and scenic landscape, whether urban, suburban, small town, industrial, or rural.
+It provides access to public transportation and other points of interest like downtowns, public parks, and nature preserves.
+It links with a host of other greenways, trails, and on-road bicycle routes within the region, providing the primary north-south artery for a vast East Coast network of bicycle and pedestrian routes.
+The ECG functions for non-motor users much like I-95 does for motorists within the system of East Coast roadways.

-While the constituent local trails function as local facilities, providing for exercise, recreation, quiet walks, and commuting or safe routes to school, as ECG-designated trails, they will enable residents to travel distances from their homes to local points of interest or for a few days or even weeks to explore the rich history and culture within the east coast region.
+While the constituent local trails function as local facilities for exercise, recreation, quiet walks, commuting, and safe routes to school, as ECG-designated trails, they will enable residents to travel distances from their homes to local points of interest.
+This can be for a short time and distance, or for longer ones. for a few days or even weeks to explore the rich history and culture within the East Coast region.
 Tourists from around the world will flock to this new tourism venue.
 We want each local trail to retain its local character and identity with a distinct local name while assuming a new additional identity as part of a larger trail system.

 We envision a range of wayfinding, information, and user services that will facilitate public use of the Greenway.
-We are marking the route with ECG trail markers, producing cue sheets, guides, and a weekend trip planner (See more).
+We are marking the route with ECG trail markers, and our smartphone app and web-based Trip Planner create cue sheets and maps.
 This urbanized corridor is already rich with services such as food, accommodations, bicycle shops, and emergency services, but the East Coast Greenway Alliance will encourage any gaps in such services to be filled.

-Demystifying the ECG Routes: spine versus alternate; permanent versus interim.
+Demystifying the ECG Routes: spine versus complementary; permanent versus interim.
 And, what is the current travel route?

 Spine Route.
 Our central vision is for a single north-south travel route, linking cities and towns along our corridor.
 We call this our spine route.
-A number of alternate routes have also been identified and approved by the Alliance as part of the system.
+A number of complementary routes have also been identified and approved by the Alliance as part of the system.
 Currently, the Alliance is committed to putting most of its effort into completing the spine route as off-road trail.
-However, those working at the state and local levels may also be advancing the alternate routes.
+However, those working at the state and local levels are also advancing the complementary routes.

-An example of spine and alternate routing in VA and NC.
-The alternate route (in red) takes travelers on an historic coastal route.
+Above is an example of spine and complementary routing in VA and NC.
+The complementary route (in red) takes travelers on an historic coastal route.

-Signage will be posted at junctures where our route splits to help the traveler make a choice among options.
-The routes will assume descriptive names like Scenic Coastal Route or NJ Delaware River Route.
+Signage will be posted at junctures where our route splits, to help the traveler make a choice among options.
+The routes have descriptive names like Scenic Coastal Route or NJ Delaware River Route.

 Permanent versus Interim Routing